gyorilab/emmaa/doc/dashboard/models_page.rst

   *If new tests were applied, they will be shown together with a breakdown of which tests passed*

 Further down, all tests applied to the model are shown.
+A green check mark is shown for tests that passed, along with an English language summary of how, specifically, the model satisfies the test condition.
+For tests that didn't pass, a red cross is shown, along with the reason for the model not having passed the test (e.g., "Statement subject not in model").

 .. figure:: ../_static/images/aml_tests_all_tests.png
   :align: center